 5. Confidential Information

-6.2 Service Data; Caching.
-TravelTime grants Customer a non-transferable, non-sublicensable (except to the Users), exclusive, revocable license to view, use, download, copy, and display on the Customer Platform or the Third Party Platform the Service Data during the Service Term, to the extent necessary to make use of the Service in accordance with this Agreement and the Documentation, including to create reports and other documentation based on the Service Data.
+TravelTime grants Customer a non-transferable, non-sublicensable (except to the Users),exclusive, revocable license to view, use, download, copy, and display on the Customer Platform or the Third Party Platform the Service Data during the Service Term, to the extent necessary to make use of the Service in accordance with this Agreement and the Documentation, including to create reports and other documentation based on the Service Data.
 No additional fees (other than the Fees) are payable by Customer for the license in this Clause.
-A Customer may only cache or creates permanent copies of the Service Data, if: (a) it is on a Tier Plan; or (b) is using the Service for a non-commercial use (e.g., university/school), and in each case providing that such Customer (i) refreshes such data every 30 days during the Service Term, and (ii) deletes all such data on termination or expiry of this Agreement.
+A Customer may only cache or creates permanent copies of the Service Data, if: (a) it is on an Enterprise Plan; or (b) is using the Service for a non-commercial use (e.g., university/ school), and in each case providing that such Customer (i) refreshes such data every 30 days during the Service Term, and (ii) deletes all such data on termination or expiry of this Agreement.

 7. Service Term and Termination

-7.2 Renewals (Tier Plan).
-For a Tier Plan, on the date of expiry of the initial Service Term, the term shall renew for a further period of twelve months (“First Renewal Date”) and thereafter renew for further periods of twelve months on each anniversary of the First Renewal Date (the First Renewal Date and each such anniversary being a “Renewal Date”).
-If either party wishes for the Service Term to expire immediately after the last day of the initial Service Term or on the next Renewal Date thereafter, it may provide written notice provided such notice is served at least 60 days prior to such date.
-If notice is not served within the timeframes set out in this Clause 7.2, the Tier Plan shall renew at the next Renewal Date.
+On the date of expiry of the initial Service Term, the term shall renew for a further period of the same length as the initial Service Term (“First Renewal Date”) and thereafter renew for subsequent periods of the same length as the prior Service Term (the date of expiry of each subsequent Service Term being a “Renewal Date”).
+If either party wishes for the Service Term to expire immediately after the last day of the initial Service Term or on the next Renewal Date thereafter, it may provide written notice provided such notice is (i) served at least 60 days prior to the Renewal Date for terms of 12 months or more, (ii) served before the last day of the Service Term for all other plans.
+If notice is not served within the timeframes set out in this Clause 7.2, the Plan shall renew at the next Renewal Date.

-7.4 Refund or Payment upon Expiry and Termination.
-If Customer terminates this Agreement in accordance with Clauses 2.2, 7.3, 8.2 TravelTime will refund Customer any prepaid Fees covering the remainder of the then current Service Term for a Tier Plan after the effective date of termination.
+If Customer terminates this Agreement in accordance with Clauses 2.2, 7.3, 8.2 TravelTime will refund Customer any prepaid Fees covering the remainder of the then current Service Term after the effective date of termination.
 If this Agreement is terminated by TravelTime in accordance with Clause 7.3, Customer will promptly pay any unpaid amounts including those covering the remainder of the applicable Service Term.
 In no event will termination relieve Customer of its obligation to pay any Fees payable to TravelTime for the period prior to the effective date of termination.

-7.7 Survival.
-Together with any provisions which by their nature are intended to survive expiration or termination of this Agreement, the provisions of Clauses 5., 7.4, 7.5, 9., 10., and 11. of these Terms and all payment obligations under the Terms (together with the applicable pricing and payment terms of Clause 3. of these Terms), shall survive the expiration or termination of this Agreement for any reason.
-The obligations under Clause 5. shall continue in effect for a period of three (3) years following the expiration or termination of this Agreement, except for any information of a party which is deemed a trade secret where the obligations under Clause 5. shall continue for as long as such information remains a trade secret.
+Together with any provisions which by their nature are intended to survive expiration or termination of this Agreement, the provisions of Clauses 5, 7.4, 7.5, 9, 10, and 11 of these Terms and all payment obligations under the Terms (together with the applicable pricing and payment terms of Clause 3 of these Terms), shall survive the expiration or termination of this Agreement for any reason.
+The obligations under Clause 5 shall continue in effect for a period of three (3) years following the expiration or termination of this Agreement, except for any information of a party which is deemed a trade secret where the obligations under Clause 5 shall continue for as long as such information remains a trade secret.

-8.2 Service warranty.
-TravelTime warrants that: (a) the Service shall during the relevant Service Term perform materially as described in the applicable Documentation when used in accordance with these Terms under normal use and normal circumstances; and (b) TravelTime will not materially decrease the functionality of the Service during the Service Term.
+TravelTime warrants that: (a) the Service shall during the relevant Service Term perform materially as described in the applicable Documentation when used in accordance with these Terms and (b) TravelTime will not materially decrease the functionality of the Service during the Service Term.
 If TravelTime is not able to correct any reported non-conformity with this warranty after using reasonable commercial efforts to remedy such non-conformity, either party may terminate this Agreement and Customer, as its sole remedy, will be entitled to receive a refund of any unused Fees that Customer has pre-paid for the applicable Service.
-The warranties in this Clause 8.2 shall not apply to the extent that any error in the Service arises as a result of: (i) incorrect operation or use of the Service by Customer or a User; (ii) use of the Service with other software or services or on equipment with which it is incompatible; (iii) issues arising from a Third Party Platform; (iv) any unapproved modification of the Service; or (v) material breach of these Terms by Customer (or by any User).
+The warranties in this Clause8.2 shall not apply to the extent that any error in the Service arises as a result of: (i) incorrect operation or use of the Service by Customer or a User; (ii) use of the Service with other software or services or on equipment with which it is incompatible; (iii) issues arising from a Third Party Platform; (iv) any unapproved modification of the Service; or (v) material breach of these Terms by Customer (or by any User).